A SEASONABLE STRETCH TO WRAP UP SEPTEMBER

 Your First Alert Weather Forecast:

-While former Hurricane Ian ravages Florida with widespread flooding and wind damage, our weather across the Great Lakes looks quiet.
+While former Hurricane Ian has ravaged Florida with widespread flooding and wind damage, our weather across the Great Lakes remains quiet.
 High pressure will give us mostly sunny skies over the next few days.
 A light south-southwest breeze will grant us modestly milder weather compared to earlier this week.
 Today’s highs will be in the low to mid 60s.

 The overnight lows the next few nights won’t be quite as cold, which will make frost less likely.
 The growing season isn’t quite over across eastern Wisconsin, but it has officially come to an end across northern and central Wisconsin.